techgrounds/techgrounds-FaunaOS/09_Cloud/00_Start-Up/01_Strategy.md

 **Team Questions:**

 → Moeten dit snapshots zijn via de Azure back-up policy, of via het OS?
+It is the azure backup service.
+-> Bash scripting define on this and that time.
+-> Use azure serveses

 → is het 7 backups en dan de eerste deleten.
+Linux assignment, bash script.
+Everyday your server should be backed up.
+That means 7 back ups.

 → Moet er een wekelijkse backup komen?
+No

 →  Specifieke tijden?
+No we can pick ourselves

 → Waar moeten we een backup van maken, alleen de VM van de webserver of ook de database?
+Both Webserver and the vm.
+Storage acc and databases

 **Solution Details:**
 ~~~